Case Study: Architecture

 We similarly discussed how expert determination can efficiently resolve client non-payment disputes.

 Initial Attorney Feedback

 At this point, the owner sought his attorney’s input and wrote to us that the attorney ‘thought it was a great idea.’

 Next, based on our analysis of the firm’s client agreement, we suggested six specific modifications to it.
 We presented these modifications to the firm’s attorney.
 These modifications were the product of our Expert Determination Setup Guide, which you will receive after providing your email address.

-Get Your Expert Determination Setup Guide
+Get the Expert Determination Clause

 The contract modifications specified which factual matters would be resolved by expert determination rather than litigation, included parameters by which they would be resolved, and specified the outcomes produced from the determination of those matters.

 After reviewing the modifications, the firm’s attorney wrote to the owner, “The Modifications (which I’ve revised simply) are an impressive process to limit and/or control client disputes that otherwise get out of control.
 Well done!”
 We accepted the attorney’s simple revisions.